 For the year ended March 31, 2023, sales of \$332.2 million to one customer represented greater than 10% of total revenue.
 For the year ended March 31, 2022, sales of \$409.5 million to one customer represented greater than 10% of total revenue.

-Tabular amounts expressed in millions of Canadian dollars except for share and per share information
+Notes to the Consolidated Financial Statements Tabular amounts expressed in millions of Canadian dollars except for share and per share information

 7. COST OF SALES